 To fight back, you’ll need to understand the relative strength of your legal claims and defenses.
 Your lawyer can help you address these issues and build a comprehensive litigation strategy.

 You typically only have two years to file a personal injury lawsuit in Texas.
 So, if you wait more than two years from the date of your crash to file a complaint against the at-fault driver or the insurance company, you may lose out on your right to compensation.

 Even if two years sounds like a long time, you should never wait to get in touch with a lawyer.
 It takes time to fully investigate a car crash, negotiate a settlement, and prepare a case for trial.
 The longer you wait, the more difficult this process will become.

 Do I Really Need an Injury Lawyer After a Neck or Back Injury?

 Sometimes, the insurance company will quickly offer you a settlement after a car wreck.
 The adjuster may even discourage you from contacting a lawyer, saying it’s not worth the time and money.
 However, lawyers play an essential role in car accident claims and lawsuits.
 Here are three reasons why.

 Insurance companies are for-profit businesses, and they want to settle your claim for as little as possible.
-Meanwhile, an attorney’s job is to represent your interests and to get you the best outcome they possibly can.
-An experienced personal injury lawyer can help you calculate the real value of your claim and negotiate a fair deal.
+Meanwhile, an attorney’s job is to represent your interests and get you the best outcome they possibly can.
+An experienced personal injury lawyer can help you calculate the real value of your claim and negotiate a fair settlement.